■ site map

 Of course, obesity increases the risk from a number of other diseases as well.
 The cumulative risk of ending up with a major disease is significantly higher than for cardiovascular disease alone.

 Looking at the big picture,

 in the foreseeable future for both, young and adults.
 That is, unless something begins to change for the better on the large scale.

-How not to become part of this worsening statistics or, at least, do something meaningful to help avoiding it?
+How not to become part of this worsening statistics or, at least, do something meaningful to help avoid it?
 Chances are, it is easier than you may think.
-Even if you cannot claim none of the above five healthy habits, just by picking out one of them, and sticking to it,
+Even if you can't claim any of the five healthy habits above, just by picking out one of them, and sticking to it,

 risk of heart attack, stroke, diabetes

 The more healthy habits you add, the better, but that first one is the biggest step toward longer, healthier life (Ford et al, 2009).

 Or, the other way around, succumbing to a single bad habit is likely costing more health-wise than what most people think.
 This year's Australian study on 8,800 healthy men and women aged 25y and older concluded, after 6-year follow up, that as innocent habit as watching TV adds to the risk of dying from cardiovascular disease, cancer, or any cause, 18%, 9% and 11%

 for every added hour of TV-watching a day,

 respectively (Dunstan et al, Television Viewing Time and Mortality.
 The Australian Diabetes, Obesity and Lifestyle Study, 2010).